 Unilateral, involuntary, painless contractions of facial muscles usually begin in the eyelid, then spread to the cheek and mouth.
 Contractions may be intermittent at first but may become almost continuous.

-Treatments for trigeminal neuralgia (eg, anticonvulsants, baclofen, amitriptyline, surgery) can also be used.
+Treatments for trigeminal neuralgia (eg, antiseizure drugs, baclofen, amitriptyline, surgery) can also be used.

 |No US brand name|